 More often than not, e-commerce involves parcel shipping.
 Parcels ship individually, and as a result, it may be challenging to figure out how to consolidate parcels to leverage LTL and FTL for the bulk of the journey.
 The secret sauce rests with optimizing the network in advance to lessen the risk and move products closer to customers through brick-and-mortar fulfillment and urban distribution centers.

 Additional Ways DTC Reshapes the Standards for Last Mile

 While the last mile poses many trials and tribulations, it also presents a grand opportunity.
 The standards for the last mile have taken a drastic turn for the better.
 DTC offers a lucrative prospect in the world of on-demand shipping and e-commerce.
 By offering DTC, businesses eliminate the middlemen and provide lower prices for their customers.
 This creates a loyal following and keeps consumers from seeking out competitors.

-Enhance Your Last Mile Delivery Capacity With the Right TMS Partner
+solve Your Last Mile Delivery Challenges With the Right TMS Partner

 One way to enhance cost-cutting measures and last mile deliveries would be implementing the right transportation management systems (TMS) from a world-class partner.
 Executing deliveries with the booming e-commerce industry is made easier with a TMS as a single source of truth.

 A TMS provides much-needed insight into the transportation process.
 It gives access in real-time and offers updates as well.
 The right TMS will also extend data consolidation to spend less time on paperwork and more time maximizing the next shipment.
 Of course, the TMS should be used in conjunction with the steps above, too.